architectural drawings on a small adu kit build with a little house sitting on the table

 EZ Log Structures’ kits are simple and easy to assemble.
 The smooth, milled logs are interlocking and, once you assemble the structure, all you do is seal or paint it.
 The company includes all doors and windows in its kits.

-The company has been operating in North America for more than 10 years and has offices in the U.S. and Canada.
+The company has been operating in North America for more than 10 years and has offices in the US and Canada.

-Hardware Hawaii
+9. Hardware Hawaii

-Hardware Hawaii is a local company that offers five ADU models with a bedroom, bathroom, and kitchen.
-Designs range in size from 400-800 square feet.
+Designs range in size from 400-800 square feet (37.16-74.32 square meters).
 They cater specifically to the local community, including helpful information on local laws.
 So, if you live in Hawaii, this is an excellent option for your ADU.

 adu builder

-Jamaica Cottage Shop
+10. Jamaica Cottage Shop

 The Jamaica Cottage Shop has several ADU options, all of which offer free shipping.
 Kits are pre-cut and include everything from floor systems and walls to doors, windows, and roofs.
 Some designs include a loft and a loft ladder.